12 Day Giant Irish Adventure Tour

-The south west is the most popular area of Ireland for visitors, and with good reason.
+The south-west is the most popular area of Ireland for visitors, and with good reason.
 We spend four nights in Counties Kerry and Cork exploring the three peninsulas of Dingle, Iveragh (the Ring of Kerry) and Beara.
-Each has its unique scenery and atmosphere, from the green rolling fields and buzzing town of Dingle, to the majestic mountains of the Ring of Kerry and the remote and unspoilt wilderness of the Beara Peninsula.
-We take trips to islands, sea-kayak with seals, visit ancient archaeological sites and enjoy first class Cork and Kerry hospitality before heading inland and back through Limerick and Tipperary to Dublin.
+Each has its unique scenery and atmosphere, from the green rolling fields and buzzing town of Dingle, to the majestic mountains of the Ring of Kerry and the remote and unspoiled wilderness of the Beara Peninsula.
+We take trips to islands, sea-kayak with seals, visit ancient archaeological sites and enjoy first-class Cork and Kerry hospitality before heading inland and back through Limerick and Tipperary to Dublin.

 Tours starting/finishing point: